-Key Person QCF minimum level Qualification / experience Framework Director 4-8 Management related qualifications and/or experience of managing frameworks.
-Several years' 2 experience of managing Frameworks.
+Key Person QCF minimum level Qualification / experience Framework 4-8 Management related qualifications and/or Director experience of managing frameworks.
+Several years' experience of managing Frameworks.
 Has the authority, resources and capability to resolve framework level issues.
 Will have the ability to introduce other resources to ensure delivery of the requirements of this framework.
-Framework Manager 4-8 Management related qualifications and/or experience of managing frameworks.
+Framework 4-8 Management related qualifications and/or Manager experience of managing frameworks.
+Several years' experience of managing Frameworks.